flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 print(a.shape)
 ```

 This should take around 1-2 minutes (depending on the speed of your internet connection).
 The shape of the downloaded array should be `(500, 500, 300)`.
 While you wait, you could move on to the next tests in a new terminal.
-Or you could test the auto-resume capability (see the note above).
+Or you could test the auto-resume capability by stopping and starting the download (see the note above).

 ## Sharing files